-The Tweaks Were Twunked and the Season is Starting to Settle
+The Tweaks Were Twunked

-As I said in my review of last week's season-opening show there were a couple of flaws that I was expecting.
+As I said in my review of last week's season-opening show, there were a couple of flaws that I was expecting.
 As with every first episode throughout the season, I expect to see some ironing needs as the cast a crew come back from their vacations and have to fine tune all the new features.

 Right out the gate, I noticed that they improved the opening animation with Don Pardo making his famous introductions.
 During the first show, they used the Time Square screen to digitally display each cast member.
-The digital images were Atari quality so it seems they needed to add an actual image for the viewer to know who they were looking at.
+The digital images were Atari quality, so it seems they needed to add an actual image for the viewer to know who they were looking at.
 During the first attempt, they used a technique that looked like a glamor shot that you would get from Sears in the 70s.